gojkoc54/ada-2021-project-limunada/README.md

 ## Abstract

 Quotebank is a dataset that contains more than 178M quotations extracted from English articles.
 Dataset of such size could be utilized for the detection of the most popular and influential topics during different periods of time.
 Furthermore, categorization into the fixed number of areas may be performed (healthcare, drug addiction, education, economy, climate change, racism, illegal immigration, terrorism, sexism, unemployment) in order to analyze the topics on a higher level.
 The stance on such topics taking into account the political party, age, nationality, academic degree, and other features, may be further assessed using sentiment analysis.
-The obtained results will be finally compared with the previous social research [1] on the views of major US problems of 2019 depending on the previously mentioned indicators.
+The obtained results will be finally compared with the previous social/political research [1] on the views of major US problems of 2019 depending on the previously mentioned indicators.

 ## Research question